 Cut out the shapes with sharp scissors (important to keep the paper from ripping).
 Don’t worry about being too precise- you’ll trim the paper in a later step.

-Use a water-based glue/sealer (such as Mod Podge) and apply the wrapping paper to the wood shapes.
+Use a water-based glue/sealer (such as Ultra Seal) and apply the wrapping paper to the wood shapes.
 Let dry and repeat with the other side.

 When the paper is completely dry, trim as close to the edge of the wood as possible using sharp scissors.
 If needed paint over any white edges of paper carefully with a black paint.
 Let dry.